Piclo/gadk/README.md

 job.
 For instance, `"github.ref == 'refs/heads/master'"` would only run the job when the current branch is master.
 By default this condition is empty to always run the job.
 * Which container to run the job on: `Job(runs_on="...")` specifies the name of the container.
-By default this is `ubuntu-18.04`.
+By default this is `ubuntu-latest`.
 * Which steps to run: `Job(steps=[...])` specifies the steps to execute for this job.
 Each step must be a `RunStep` or `UsesStep` instance or subclass thereof.
 By default `gadk` adds a checkout v2 step and prepends it to the list of steps.
 This is a useful